ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 * Allows system administrators to create predefined forms with a specific set of input fields.
 * Allow the user to specify an order according to one of the predefined forms.
-* Allow input from the user of required project data, such as sample sheets.
+* Allow input from the user of required order data, such as sample sheets.
 * Allow the user to submit the order to the facility.
 * The facility staff can review, accept or decline an order, depending on the configuration set up by system administrators.
 * Let the facility staff keep track of review and agreements.
 * Allow attaching files to an order.
-* Display project status reports.
+* Display order status reports.
-* Allow keeping track of Key Performance Indicators (KPIs), facilitating resource usage reports for the facility.
+* Allow keeping track of Key Performance Indicators (KPIs), facilitating resource usage reporting for the facility.

 ## Basic concepts